 The imaging mode has two pixel scales: 13 mas/pix and 27 mas/pixel, which provide respectively $\sim 26 \times 26$ and 55x55 arcsec fields of view.
-The smaller pixel scale is designed to fully sample the PSF in the J, H and K filters (1 to 2.5 $\mu$ m), while the large field of view is a balance between reasonable sampling and as large a field of view as possible.
-In long wavelength imaging (>2.5 $\mu$ m), only a 13 mas/pix configuration is available.
+The smaller pixel scale is designed to fully sample the PSF in the J, H and K filters (1 to 2.5 μ m), while the large field of view is a balance between reasonable sampling and as large a field of view as possible.
+In long wavelength imaging (>2.5 μ m), only a 13 mas/pix configuration is available.
+The fine pixel sampling choice in this configuration is due to the high sky background in these wavelengths.